-At the time of the changing the G. T. company changed trust company, I withdrew my little bit from the company, as I had found a house and lot that I could get for that amount, and have enough left to buy the material for an upright addition to the house. was in my home town Chesaning, Michigan.
+At the time of the changing the Gospel Trumpet Company changed into a trust company.
+I withdrew my little bit from the company, as I had found a house and lot that I could get for that amount, and have enough left to buy the material for an upright addition to the house.
+This was in my hometown Chesaning, Michigan.
 I was there at the time holding a meeting.
-I shall never forget the shock it was to me when I got the deed, I got a letter at the same time, but had not opened I took out the deed to sign and return and when I saw Brother Warner's signiture in such a trembly hand.
-I feared the worst.
-I hastily opened the other envelope which contained my check, and read. " Brother Warner is dead. " I thought, how can we spare him, what will the church do without him?"
-But it was soon manifest that "Ye are God's building Ye are God's husbandry, and God had given us Christ to be the head over all things to the body which is his church".
+I shall never forget the shock it was to me when I got the deed.
+I got a letter at the same time, but had not opened it.
+I took out the deed to sign and return, and when I saw Brother Warner's signature in such a trembly hand, I feared the worst.
+I hastily opened the other envelope, which contained my check, and read, "Brother Warner is dead."
+I thought, "How can we spare him; what will the church do without him?"
+But it was soon manifest that "Ye are God's building.
+Ye are God's husbandry, and God has given us Christ to be the head over all things to the body, which is his church."
 And things kept moving right on the same as before.
 I had not for one moment looked upon him as the head, but as a sort of father and counsel and advisor.
-Wes we certainly did miss him, but we found God, Christ, and the Holy Ghost. justaas able to work through other instruments, so things kept moving on in the same grace without a halt.
-"Glory be to the father and to his son, our Savior, and to the Holy Ghost, His executive agent."
+Yes, we certainly did miss him, but we found God, Christ, and the Holy Ghost just as able to work through other instruments, so things kept moving on in the same pace without a halt.
+"Glory be to the Father and to his Son, our Saviour, and to the Holy Ghost, His executive agent.

-Let us always be careful to remember that the Lord is the head in all things to the church and we shall not make the mistake which braught about the apostacy in the beginning, by exalting man until finally the wholy Spirit and Jord were entirely crowded out, and man prescious riveledge of looking to the Lord for all things became a thing of the past or unknown to the generations following.
-So let us exalt Jesus only, as Brother Warner wrote, "We are coming Hallelujah, we are coming home to God.
-Jesus only were we're beholding, who has washed us in his blood.
-In this building what a wonder, there's a dwelling place for me, and thy beauty, 0 my Savior, we shall here forever bee."
+Let us always be careful to remember that the Lord is the head in all things to the church, and we shall not make the mistake which brought about the apostasy in the beginning, by exalting man until finally the Holy Spirit and Word were entirely crowded out, and man took the reigns of government into his own hands, and the blessed precious privilege of looking to the Lord for all things became a thing of the past or unknown to the generations following.
+So let us exalt Jesus only, as Brother Warner wrote, "We are coming, Hallelujah, we are coming home to God.
+Jesus only we're beholding, who has washed us in his blood.
+In this building what a wonder, there's a dwelling place for me, and thy beauty, O my Savior, we shall here forever see."
 If we keep low down at his feet, he will exalt us in due season.
-When we hear his wedome voice saying, "Come ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world.
-"Surely we shall then be exalted,".
+When we hear his welcome voice saying, "Come ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world," surely we shall then be exalted.

-May the Lord help us to do his will working in us to his glory, not in our own wisdom, but in the wisdom that cometh down from above which is just, pure, peaceable, and then gentle and easy to be entreated.
+May the Lord help us to do his will working in us to his glory, not in our own wisdom, but in the wisdom that cometh down from above, which is first pure, peaceable, and then gentle and easy to be intreated.